LTCFEDS.gov Privacy Notice

 Cookies and other tracking technologies

-Cookies and other tracking technologies are used to remember a user's online interactions with a website to measure and analyze usage or customize the user's experience.
-A cookie is code used either for the duration of a session (session cookies) or saved within a user's web browser to identify that user or information about that user the next time the user visits a website (persistent cookies).
-The Site may use Tier 1 and Tier 2 technologies defined in the Office of Management and Budget (OMB) memorandum guidance.
+Cookies and other tracking technologies are used to remember a user's online interactions with a website, allowing for the measurement and analysis of usage to customize the user's experience.
+A cookie is code used either for the duration of a session (session cookies) or saved within a user's web browser to identify that user or information about that user the next time a user visits a website (persistent cookies).
+The Site may use Tier 1 and Tier 2 technologies as defined in the Office of Management and Budget (OMB) memorandum guidance.

-FedPoint utilizes website usage statistics to improve the Site and provide a better user experience for visitors.
-OMB classifies this as a Tier 2 usage since the multisession web analytics tool does not collect personally identifiable information (PII).
-This technology anonymously tracks how visitors interact with the Site and includes data regarding what sites referred visitors, what pages or files were accessed, and what, if any, predetermined tasks were completed while visiting the Site.
+FedPoint uses website usage statistics to improve our Site and enhance the user experience for visitors.
+OMB classifies this as Tier 2 usage since the multisession web analytics tool employed does not collect any personally identifiable information (PII).
+This technology anonymously tracks how visitors interact with the Site, including data on which websites referred visitors, which pages or files were accessed, and whether any predetermined tasks were completed during their visit.

-The usage data collected by our website analytics tool aids in optimizing the Site.
-By interpreting usage data, we prioritize tasks, improve the website's user interface, and tailor our content to what most interests website visitors.
-No PII is collected via this technology, so the anonymity of the end user remains protected.
-Any usage data collected will be retained only for as long as needed for analysis and optimization of the website, and this information is accessible only to employees whose position requires it.
+The usage data collected by our website analytics tool helps optimize the Site.
+By analyzing usage data, we prioritize tasks, enhance the Site's user interface, and tailor our content to what interests visitors the most.
+No PII is collected through this technology, ensuring the end user's anonymity.
+Any usage data collected will be retained only for as long as necessary for the analysis and optimization of the Site, and this information will be accessible only to employees whose positions require it.

 Typically, web browsers accept cookies and other tracking technologies by default; thus, turning off this technology requires manual effort.
-If you entirely opt out of this technology, follow USA.gov (opens in a new tab) instructions to change your browser settings.
+If you decide to opt out of this technology completely, follow USA.gov's instructions to change your browser settings.

-Note: Opting out of cookies does not affect your ability to access content within the Site or alter how you view the Site.
+Note: Opting out of cookies doesn't affect your ability to access content within the Site or alter how you view it.

 Questions?